omahs/composable/book/src/products/angular/credit-account.md

 Credit accoutns allow user to hold leveral which is larger than his own assets.
 Tokens in account can be used only in approved protocol.
-Account health is measured and it can be liquidated if unhealthy.
+Account health is measured and it can be [liquidated](..//liquidations/README.md) if unhealthy.
-User can repay Credit Accoutn debt and take tokens, or close account by swapping tokens on Pablo.
+User can repay Credit Account debt and take tokens, or close account by swapping tokens on Pablo.

 ## Refences